 Sharon Hosegood FICFor F. Arbor A BSc (Hons) Tech Cert Arbor A

 Sharon is a Chartered Arboriculturist with experience in local government and contracting.
 In 2007, she assumed the role of Managing Director for a private environmental consultancy.
-She is now Director of Sharon Hosegood Associates Ltd. Her specialisms are trees in relation to construction, tree hazard management, landscape impact assessments and tree radar.
+She is now the Director of Sharon Hosegood Associates Ltd. Her specialisms are trees in relation to construction, tree hazard management, landscape impact assessments and tree radar.
 Sharon is a member of the East of England Regional Group, a Fellow of the Arboricultural Association and an Expert Witness.
 She brings to the Institute a passion for promoting careers in arboriculture and forestry, and improving the well-being of our society through improved environments.

 Matthew Rivers FICFor BSc (Hons) For MBA CEnv

 Matthew is the Director of Group Sustainability, Chairman of the Drax US business, Drax Biomass Inc, and a member of the Executive Committee of Drax Power.
 He is responsible for teams covering Drax’s global biomass sustainability credentials, for Communications, Public Affairs and Regulation and Markets.
-Prior to joining Drax, Matthew was the Director, Energy Biomass and then Director, Overseas Wood and and Biomass Sourcing at UPM Helsinki.
+Prior to joining Drax, Matthew was the Director, Energy Biomass and then Director, Overseas Wood and Biomass Sourcing at UPM Helsinki.
 Previous positions also include Managing Director at Forestal Oriental, Uruguay, and Managing Director of UPM Tilhill.
 He has represented many industry bodies including Confor and the Forestry Commission Advisory Panel, and he was Chairman of the Forestry Contractors Association.

 David Atkinson MICFor BSc (Hons)